Sa Re Ga Ma Pa Seniors season 5

 Sa Re Ga Ma Pa seniors 5 is a 2025 Indian Tamil-language reality television singing competition show on Zee Tamil.
 It airs every Saturday and Sunday at 19:00 and streams on ZEE5.
 It premiered on 24 May 2025 as the fifth season of Sa Re Ga Ma Pa Seniors.

 Archana Chandhoke is back as host for this season with the panel judges: Srinivas, Vijay Prakash, Saindhavi, Shweta Mohan, S. P. Charan and Karthik.
 All judges were judging this reality singing show from the previous season onwards.
 Srinivas, Vijay Prakash, Saindhavi and Karthik return as judge from the senior fourth season.
 Shweta Mohan and S. P. Charan are new judges for the senior season, after previously judging Sa Re Ga Ma Pa Tamil Li'l Champs season 4.

+On 23 November 2025, the Grand Finale of the show was aired six hours, Susanthica emerged as the title winner of the inaugural edition of the Sa Re Ga Ma Pa Seniors season 5 and received a cash prize of approximately Rs 15 lakh and was awarded a dream home by MP Developers.